 How to get a parallel import licence for your medicine in the UK, including pharmacovigilance requirements and submitting your application.

-The UK parallel import licensing scheme lets a medicine authorised in another EU Member State be marketed in the UK, as long as the imported product has no therapeutic difference from the same UK product.
+The UK parallel import licensing scheme lets a medicine authorised in European Economic Area (EEA) Member State be marketed in the UK, as long as the imported product has no therapeutic difference from the cross-referenced UK product.

 If you want to parallel import a product you must make sure that: